bugthesystem/consulr/README.md

 > Consul is a tool for service discovery, monitoring and configuration. https://www.consul.io/

 **Important**
-:warning::warning::warning: This project's purpose to give extra capabilities to nodejs applications.
-Every solution has own benefits; this means there is no claim to use **consulr** instead of file based configuration solutions like [consul-template](https://github.com/hashicorp/consul-template) or environment variables based solutions [envconsul](https://github.com/hashicorp/envconsul).
+:warning::warning::warning: Purpose of this project to give extra capabilities to nodejs applications like dynamic configuration changes without SIGHUP signal or manuel restart.
+So, different solutions have own benefits; this means there is no claim to use **consulr** instead of file based configuration solutions like [consul-template](https://github.com/hashicorp/consul-template) or environment variables based solutions [envconsul](https://github.com/hashicorp/envconsul).

 **Install npm package**